 THE REASON FOR TAPERING—gradually and slowly weaning off a medication—is the way to minimize withdrawal effects so that you can successfully come off the drug.

-NEVER NOT STOP TAKING YOUR MEDICATION COLD TURKEY.
+NEVER STOP TAKING YOUR MEDICATION COLD TURKEY.
 Discontinuing a psychiatric drug abruptly can cause agonizing symptoms, sometimes life-threatening suicidal and homicidal impulses.
 Tapering minimizes such withdrawal reactions because it gives the body the time it needs to adjust.

 THERE ARE VARIOUS TAPERING METHODS, some more aggressive than others.
 Your doctor may have one that he prefers.
 We have found the most successful method to be a slow taper while super-nourishing your body.
 This helps minimize withdrawal effects and builds up your health.